Best Things To Do In Venice

 But a Venice Grand Canal cruise is not the only way to get to know the different must-see bridges in Venice whose history you can discover thanks to some of the guided walking tours of the city.
 These are the most important bridges:

-• The Ponte Rialto: it is the oldest and most famous of the four that cross the Grand Canal and was built in stone between the years 1588 and 1591.
+• Ponte Rialto: it is the oldest and most famous of the four bridges that cross the Grand Canal and was built in stone between 1588 and 1591.
 At sunset you will enjoy the best sunset in Venice.
 From one of the streets leading down from the bridge, you can discover the Rialto Market, with dozens of food stalls, Venetian masks or Murano glass.

 • The Barefoot Bridge: also called the Station Bridge due to its proximity to the Santa Lucia railway station, was built in 1932 in stone and with a single arch.